Even though you can do for yourself almost anything a travel agency can

 Some people actually enjoy the vacation-planning processbut not everyone.

-like toiling at the job you want to get away from, consider using a travel
+websites is too much like the job you want to get away from, consider using

-agents can provide useful services.
-There arent as many agencies now as
+agents can still provide useful services.
+There arent as many agencies

 by offering superior service and sharing their expertise.

-pricing, and bookingbut they can also provide other benefits.
+the Internet, pricing, and bookingbut they also provide other benefits.

 If you use a travel agent who has visited your destination, you benefit